somedatapacket/docs.humio.com/content/parsers/creating-a-parser.md

 #### Example: Parsing JSON {#json}

 We've seen how to create a parser for unstructured log lines.
-Now lets try to parser for JSON input.
-Lets use the following example input to our parser:
+Now let's create a parser for JSON logs based on the following example input:

 ```json
 {